nazodane/blender-utilities/README.md

 ![Screenshot of Color Scheme addon](screenshot_color_scheme.png)

 ## Hash addon for Blender
 The hash addon is my recreation of [GtkHash 1.2](https://github.com/tristanheaven/gtkhash).
-The source code is not based on GtkHash, though.
+The source code is *not* based on GtkHash, though.

 ![Screenshot of Hash addon](screenshot_hash.png)

 ## Calculator addon for Blender
-The calculator addon is some or less inspired by Gnome Calculator but less functional.
+The calculator addon is my recreation of [Gnome Calculator](https://wiki.gnome.org/Apps/Calculator) but less functional.
 It just needs more love.
+The source code is *not* based on Gnome Calculator.

 ![Screenshot of Calculator addon](screenshot_calculator.png)